MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 By design ML systems and ML algorithms are `non-deterministic` and depending on the algorithm you choice it might be hard to exactly understand the inner workings (i.e. **white-box** vs **black-box** approaches).
 An ML system is not better then what data we feed to it i.e. *Garbage in Garbage Out* (GIGO), and data we use tend to be *biased* in some way or form.

 Also with the advent of *Large Language Models* (LLMs) which is making the access to and development of ML powered systems accessible to anyone with API calling skills.
-Testing and making sure that such a system works (on common problem for LLMs is e.g. *hallucinations*), is imperative.
+Testing and making sure that such a system works (one common problem for LLMs is e.g. *hallucinations*), is imperative.

 ## Testing a ML system vs testing a traditional software system

-The image below shows some key difference between a *traditional* software system (SW), what some mmight call *software 1.0* and a Machine Learning (ML) powered system, what some would call *software 2.0*:
+The image below shows some key difference between a *traditional* software system (SW), what some might call *software 1.0* and a Machine Learning (ML) powered system, what some would call *software 2.0*:
 1) In a traditional SW system *data* together with *logic* is used as input to produce a *desired behaviour*.
-2) In a ML system *data* together with *desired behaviour* is used to as input to produce some *logic*.
+2) In a ML system *data* together with *desired behaviour* is used as input to produce some *logic*.

 ![SW vs ML System](/sw-vs-ml-system.png "Differences between a traditional SW system and ML system.
 Note the differences in input and output for the different approaches.
 Adopted from J. Jordan (2020) Effective testing for machine learning systems.")